Update: ‘Review’ section added.

 Prices of BMW CE 04 start at £11,700 in the UK (recommended retail price).

 What is the maximum riding range of BMW CE 04?

 With an 8.9 kWh battery assisted by a 31 kW (42 hp) motor, the CE 04 has a maximum riding range of 130 km.

 What is the release date of BMW CE 04

-The CE 04 is expected to hit the showroom floors towards the end of 2021.
+The CE 04 is expected to hit the showroom floors in a few weeks.